 Traditional building materials are of course susceptible to ageing and deterioration effects.
 Copmah Inspections always recommend that a proactive, whole-life approach to repair and maintenance work should be adopted.
 Short-term repair solutions often lead to costly and disruptive re-visits which have a negative effect on the long-term productivity and sustainability of a site.

 Diagnosing and dealing with structural deterioration on a whole-life basis is a highly specialised discipline.
 This skill requires an in-depth knowledge of deterioration modes and also the unit costs of the wide range of specialist repair solutions that can be applied to deal with infrastructure decay.
-At RSS we have the skill and experience to support clients that require a range of whole-life costed options for dealing with each structural deterioration issue.
+At Comah Inspections, we have the skill and experience to support clients that require a range of whole-life costed options for dealing with each structural deterioration issue.

 For example, the range of deterioration modes of reinforced concrete is both varied and complex.
 Fault diagnosis, and the specification of whole-life remedial work, in reinforced concrete is therefore a highly specialised area.

 In the case of structural steelwork, corrosion induced deterioration, in the humid conditions often found in the chemical processing environment, accelerates quickly.
 What at first appears as a minor maintenance issue is often deferred until a later unknown date.
 Corrosion rust deposits build up over time and can mask a serious loss of load carrying capacity of structural elements.

 When the seriousness of the situation is eventually exposed, repairs or replacement can be very costly.
 Worse still, the execution of the repair work can require processes to be temporarily shut-down causing consequential costs to escalate significantly.

 The consequences of failing to promptly identify and correctly deal with structural steelwork deterioration do not end there.
 If a structural failure causes and accident or incident the HSE will not hesitate to prosecute.
 The financial penalty and damage to reputation is always significant.